 Plan to picnic.

 Pack a blanket, reusable plates and flatware so that you can pull over at any time to picnic at a rest area or quiet spot along the road.
 We spend a lot of time picnicking on long road trips – it keeps us focused on our time, outside quite a bit and nourished with good, homemade foods.

 Don’t forget your whole food supplements.

 We’re also very careful to bring our favorite whole food supplements on the road with us.
-Supplements like fermented cod liver oil, high vitamin butter oil, dessicated liver and food-based vitamin C from camu camu or acai, and a therapeutic grade probiotic offer a bit of an insurance policy when we’re on the road and when, despite our best efforts, our diet is likely to be compromised.
+Supplements like cod liver oil, high vitamin butter oil, dessicated liver and food-based vitamin C, and a therapeutic grade probiotic offer a bit of an insurance policy when we’re on the road and when, despite our best efforts, our diet is likely to be compromised.

 When nourishing my family, I tend to shy away from commercially produced multivitamins which often contain synthetic vitamins.
 Instead, I choose to supplement our diet with concentrated whole foods so that not only do we benefit from naturally occurring vitamins, but the natural complement of other components of the food that may be otherwise missing in synthetic vitamin supplements.
 I typically buy my whole foods supplements online (see sources).

 Do the best you can with what you have.